Robust Robustness: Introduction

-Building on \cref{res:rich,res:robust_sets}, we propose an algorithm for constructing a maxmin-optimal mechanism with a robust payoff guarantee.
-If the ambiguity set is globally robust, then the payoff guarantee from the associated maxmin-optimal mechanism is assured to be robust; no further verification is required.
-If the ambiguity set is not globally robust, then one must check whether the payoff guarantee from the proposed maxmin-optimal mechanism is robust.
-If the guarantee is robust, we are done.
-If the guarantee is not robust, proceed as follows.
+When solving for a maxmin-optimal mechanism, we propose that the analyst check whether the associated payoff guarantee is robust.
+If the guarantee is not robust, then there are various ways to proceed.
+The following algorithm recovers robustness by enriching the original ambiguity set in the maxmin objective.
 On the space of priors, choose a convex metric that induces the weak topology.
 Consider a new ambiguity set that contains all priors within a fixed distance of the original ambiguity set.
 Compute a maxmin-optimal mechanism with respect to this new ambiguity set.
-We call this mechanism the \emph{robustified} mechanism.
-The payoff guarantee from the robustified mechanism over the new ambiguity set is robust because metric neighborhoods are globally robust.
+The payoff guarantee from this new mechanism over the new ambiguity set is robust because metric neighborhoods are uniformly robust (by \cref{res:rich,res:robust_sets}).

-In the algorithm, the radius of the metric neighborhood parametrizes the designer's concern for misspecification.
-Crucially, any mechanism's payoff guarantee is continuous in this radius.
-Moreover, as long as the original ambiguity set is convex, we show that the robustified mechanism maximizes a particular variational objective \citep{MaccheroniMarinacciRustichini2006}, where the ambiguity index is proportional to the distance from the original ambiguity set.
-We apply our algorithm to the regret-minimizing monopoly selling problem from \cite{BergemannSchlag2008}, where the proposed maxmin-optimal mechanism gives a non-robust payoff guarantee.
-The robustified mechanism is qualitatively different from the original maxmin-optimal mechanisms.
+In this algorithm, the radius of the metric neighborhood parametrizes the designer's concern for misspecification.
+Crucially, every mechanism's payoff guarantee is continuous as a function of this radius $r > 0$.
+Moreover, we show that the new mechanism maximizes a particular variational objective in which the ambiguity index is proportional to the distance from the original ambiguity set (\cref{res:maxmin_variational_equivalence}).
+We apply this algorithm to the regret-minimizing monopoly selling problem in \cite{BergemannSchlag2008}.
+Their proposed maxmin-optimal mechanism is a particular randomized posted price.
+For some parameters, this price distribution has an atom, in which case the associated payoff guarantee is not robust.
+By contrast, the mechanism obtained from our algorithm always randomizes continuously over prices.